Electrical Safety Advice for Holiday Let Owners

 Duty of care

 As a holiday home owner, you have a duty of care to ensure that all electrical appliances, circuits and fixed installations within your property are safe.
-Your duty of care applies to guests, employees and contractors in your holiday home.
+Your duty of care applies to guests, employees and contractors in your property.

-The best way to demonstrate that you are complying with electrical safety requirements is to take a proactive approach and have a qualified electrician ensure the electrical items in your holiday home are safe by PAT testing them.
+The best way to demonstrate that you are complying with electrical safety requirements is to take a proactive approach and have a qualified electrician ensure the electrical items are safe by PAT testing them.

 Portable Appliance Testing (PAT) is an examination of electrical appliances that checks for potential defaults that are not obviously visible.
 Although PAT testing should be carried out at a minimum of every five years, it’s best practice to have appliances checked every year.
 When they are checked, add PAT test labels to items stating the date they were tested.
 This ensures there is a clear record of when testing has been carried out.

-Note, if you plan to let your holiday home through an agency, they’ll often require proof of PAT testing before advertising your cottage.
+Note, if you plan to let your property through an agency, they’ll often require proof of PAT testing before advertising your cottage.

 It is also good practice at each changeover for you, your housekeeper or maintenance team to carry out a visual inspection of each appliance to check for damage and replace or repair as appropriate.
 Look out for the warning signs of electrical problems such as damaged cables, hot plugs or sockets, burn marks, tripping, flickering lights, burning smells from appliances or wiring.